box/developer.box.com/guides/events/event-triggers/shield-information-barrier-events.md

 ### Moving item blocked

-A `SHIELD_INFORMATION_BARRIER_ITEM_MOVE_BLOCKED` event is triggered when the information barrier prohibits moving an item to a restricted location.
+A `SHIELD_INFORMATION_BARRIER_ITEM_MOVE_BLOCKED` event is triggered when the information barrier prohibits moving an item (a file or a folder) to a a folder the user has no access to.

 The `additional_details` payload provides details of the folder.